adudu21isme/rbxrulebreakers/README.md

-This repository is being moved to an organization.
+This repository is currently being moved to https://github.com/rbxrulebreakers/list.

 We are not official Roblox!
 If you need help from roblox then go to https://www.roblox.com/support.